angel-zguerrero/daedalus-orchestrator/README.md

 | `OTEL_ENDPOINT`          | The endpoint (host:port) for the OpenTelemetry collector.                                                  | string (e.g., `localhost:4317`)      | `localhost:4317`     |
 | `OTEL_TRACER_SERVICE_NAME` | The service name used for OpenTelemetry traces.                                                            | string                               | `deadalus-server`    |

-*Note: This list is based on the provided `README.md` and inferences.
-A full review of `config.LoadDefaultConfiguration()` and `utils.ValidateEnvVar()` would be needed for a complete and accurate list.
-Variables like `DB_NAME` and `PORT` are listed here but are not processed by the central `LoadDefaultConfiguration` function; their usage might be specific to other components or services within the application.*

 # Command-Line Parameters